microsoft/atlas-design/site/src/components/hero.md

 ## Heroes with full media backgrounds

 Hero backgrounds with full-bleed media can be somewhat problematic.
 Always be sure that you can ensure accessible text colors between a background image and a piece of text.
 You may also need to apply a static theme class to your hero to ensure the text does not change with the theme.
-Images and videos included in this way will scale always cover the entire contains, so responsive testing is particularly important when validating media choices.
+Images and videos included in this way will scale always cover the entire container, so responsive testing is particularly important when validating media choices.

 You can include a video or image by using the `.hero-background` sub-component, and either a `video` or `img` tag.
 This media will scale (using `object-fit: cover`) to ensure the whole hero background is always covered by the media.